graeyv/Advanced-Programming-Project-HSG/README.md

 - Explanation of Web Scraper & Data Cleaning
 - Explanation of Machine Learning Model

+## Disclaimer
+This project has been realized with the help of online sources such as https://stackoverflow.com/ and with the help of OpenAIs' LLM ChatGPT 4.

 ## 1) Demonstration of the Front End of the Web App
 Click on the image below to see the demo.
 Please do not share the video or the link to it.